immunoliugy/spatial_thymus_aging/README.md

 conda create --name <env> --file requirements.txt
 ```
 - Download the jupyter notebook into the same directory as the data and run each block to re-create all the figures.

-## Additional files
-- The MiXCR txt file shows an example of the commands used for MiXCR.
-- The R code shows how unsupervised clustering and RCTD were performed on the data.
-- save_trac_and_trbc2_constant.py shows how the TCR constant UMIs were pulled from the Slide-seq data.